Dursly/c4notifier/README.md

 * Libraries updated

-You can found it on [Chrome Store](https://chrome.google.com/webstore/detail/c4notifier/hncekpdklkbhjafeglflhafaibfgcjpj)
+You can find it on [Chrome Store](https://chrome.google.com/webstore/detail/c4notifier/hncekpdklkbhjafeglflhafaibfgcjpj)